Here we are at Sunday night again — the second Sunday of spring break, for those of us who have kids in the New Westminster school district.

-Last of the Red Hot Lovers: The Royal Canadian Theatre Company will run its last few shows of Neil Simon's Last of the Red Hot Lovers this week.
-Catch the play at the Anvil Theatre (777 Columbia St.) at 7:30 p.m. on March 29, 30, 31 and April 1, with 3:30 p.m. matinee on April 1.
+- Last of the Red Hot Lovers: The Royal Canadian Theatre Company is spicing it up for its final show of the season, with Neil Simon's Last of the Red Hot Lovers onstage at the Anvil Theatre (777 Columbia St.) from March 24 to April 1.
 There's a special relaxed performance on March 29.
 Tickets are $34.99 regular, or $29.99 for seniors 60+ and children 12 and under.
 Family pack and group discounts are available.
 Buy tickets or find out more information online.

 You can find all the meeting details, agenda and information about attending at the City of New Westminster website.